Filip-231/NG-CarApp/README.md

    - make - cached make
    - available_models - cached models for a given make

-My App can only add the car to database if it exist in API catalogue.
+My App can only add the car to database if it exists in API catalogue.
 After the first successful check if model exist, for the specific make, it is saved to database.
-That ruduce time spending for requesting the same endpoint for the same data.
+That reduce time spending for requesting the same endpoint for the same data.
 If later the same model will be added, instead of requesting car API, I check it in my database.
 If the online car API would be changed, I would need to refresh the database status.